mvhdi/Music-Algo/README.md

 # Music-Algo
-Music created using the chucK programming language
+Music & sounds created using the chucK programming language